versioneer-tech/provider-datalab/docs/how-to-guides/datalab-educates.md

-# Datalab — How‑To Guide (Crossplane v2)
+# An Educates based Datalab variant — How‑To Guide

-This guide shows how to install the **Datalab** Crossplane package, wire cluster‑specific settings, and provision your first data lab.
-The approach is **platform‑engineering first**: a single CRD abstracts the details of identity, ingress, storage, and content bootstrapping, while you remain free to choose the runtime stack.
+This guide explains how to install the **Datalab** Crossplane package for the Educates runtime, provide cluster‑specific settings, and provision your first lab.
+The approach is **platform‑engineering first**: a single CRD abstracts identity, ingress, storage, and content bootstrapping while you choose the runtime stack.

 ## 1) Prerequisites

-- Kubernetes cluster with `kubectl` access.
+- Kubernetes cluster with `kubectl` access
-- Crossplane **v2.0.2** or newer installed and healthy.
+- Crossplane **v2.0.2** or newer, installed and healthy
-- A GitOps mechanism (optional but recommended) to manage Providers/Functions.
+- A GitOps mechanism (optional but recommended) to manage Providers/Functions
-- DNS/TLS and an ingress controller in your cluster (any implementation).
+- DNS/TLS and an ingress controller in your cluster (any implementation)

 ## 2) Install the Datalab configuration package

-Install the package and **disable dependency resolution** (you will manage Providers/Functions yourself):
+Install the configuration package.
+Providers and functions are managed separately:

 ```yaml
 apiVersion: pkg.crossplane.io/v1